top of page

 Global wind patterns and ocean currents visualized on the Windy app, showcasing a colorful map with varying wind intensities across the world.

-Light colours usually mean lighter winds.
-Stronger colours mean generally stronger winds.
-Already, you can start spotting calmer and rougher areas around the island.
+Those moving lines show wind direction, while the colors indicate wind strength.
+Light colors usually mean lighter winds, and stronger colors indicate stronger winds.
+Already, you can start spotting calmer and rougher areas around the island!

 Zoomed-in map view of the Maltese Islands from Windy.com.